layday/instawow/README.rst

 - `Binaries <https://github.com/layday/instawow/releases/latest>`__

-If you prefer to install from source, the following will work:
+If you prefer to install from source, both of the following will work:

 - `pipx <https://github.com/pipxproject/pipx>`__:
   ``pipx install instawow``
 - Vanilla pip:
   ``python -m pip install -U instawow``

-*instawow* requires Python 3.7 or higher.
+When installing from source, *instawow* requires Python 3.7 or greater.

 Getting started
 ---------------